-4. Plug in the cable leading from the battery pack into the battery connector on the card (refer to Figure 3-1).
+3. Plug in the cable leading from the battery pack into the battery connector on the card (refer to Figure 3-1).

+The battery is shipped from the factory nearly discharged.
 For proper operation make sure that the battery is fully charged after installation into the server.
-Charging takes about two hours after the server has been powered up, or after the optional AC/DC power adapter has been plugged in.
+Charging takes about 4 to 5 hours after the server has been powered up.

-CAUTION The battery pack is already pre-charged.
-Be careful handling the battery pack - a short-circuit in the battery cable can damage the battery pack.
+CAUTION Be careful handling the battery pack - a short-circuit in the battery cable can damage the battery pack.